When Parents Disagree: Navigating ADHD, Assessments, and the Path Forward

 The Challenge: Two Different Perspectives

 Under Section 40(2) of the Family Law Act, parents with joint responsibility must consult one another on significant decisions, including medical and educational choices.
 However, when views diverge, the process can stall.
+Parent A might see a child who is remarkably successful at home and doesn't want to label them or consider medication.
+Parent B might see a child who is struggling with social cues, failing to finish schoolwork, or suffering from low self-esteem due to undiagnosed challenges.

 The Solution: Turning to Neutral Professionals